 Graduate assistantships details

-Assistantships generally provide a stipend to cover student living expenses and tuition waiver for up to 10 credit hours per semester.
-Students on assistantships must be enrolled in a minimum of 6 credit hours per semester.
+Assistantships generally provide a stipend to help cover student living expenses and a tuition waiver for up to 10 credit hours per semester (Fall and Spring).
+Students on assistantships must be enrolled in a minimum of 6 credit hours per semester during the assistantship.

 Health insurance is also available at a moderate cost to the student.
 According to Kansas regulations, international students appointed as GTAs or GRAs must have health insurance coverage.

 Assistantships are generally provided for the academic year; therefore, students joining the program in the Spring semester are not eligible for regular assistantships in that first semester.
-M.A. students are eligible for departmental funding for two years, while Ph.D. students can expect such funding for three years, contingent on satisfactory progress and available resources.
+M.A. students are eligible for departmental funding for two years, while Ph.D. students are eligible for funding for three years, contingent on satisfactory progress and available resources.